JuanValencia/Unstable-Magick/Labyrinth of Ice and Fire.md

 ### **A Royal Summons:**

-The party, currently residing as guests in the frozen palace of the storm giants, receives an unexpected yet grand summons from the Storm Giant King or Queen.
-The ruling monarchs, having heard of the adventurers' brave deeds and their quest involving the mysterious beholder's gem, are intrigued by these foreign heroes.
-They present the party with a formidable challenge: to venture into the depths beneath the palace and retrieve a legendary artifact known as the "Frostfire Amulet."
+The party, currently residing as guests in the frozen palace of the storm giants, receives an unexpected yet grand summons from Ogmuth, King of Storm Giants.
+The ruling monarch is intrigued by these foreign heroes.
+They present the party with a formidable challenge: to venture into the depths beneath the palace and retrieve a legendary artifact known as the "Frostfire Amulet," which will allow the Frost Giants to stabilize their magic more fully and keep other giant kind from coming into their territories.
+In exchange the party will receive the [Beholder's Gem](Beholder's Gem) which Alara wants to study.

 ### **Main Quest:**